FlavScents AInsights Entry for (Z)-3-hexen-1-yl acetate (CAS: 3681-71-8)

 - Typical Concentration Ranges: Generally used at concentrations of 0.1% to 1% in fragrance formulations.

-- Volatility and Top/Middle/Base Contribution: It is a top note due to its high volatility, contributing to the initial impression of freshness in a fragrance.
+- Volatility and Top/Middle/Base Contribution: It is a top note due to its high volatility, contributing to the initial impression of freshness.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts